 - Get enough rest.

 - Keep up with regular mouth care.
-But you should talk with your cancer care team before setting up dental cleanings or other procedures during treatment.
+But you should talk with your cancer team before setting up dental cleanings or other procedures during treatment.

 What caregivers can do